mcharrak/jekyll-theme-prologue/_posts/2020-12-30-ML_health_causal_inference_notes.md

 In causal inference for healthcare we have 3 variables, which as a triplet make up the dataset.

-1. patient variables X, which includes all confounding factors
+1. patient variables $X$, which includes all confounding factors
-2. outcome variable Y, which could be the onset of a disease or the progression of it
+2. outcome variable $Y$, which could be the onset of a disease or the progression of it
-3. interventions T, such as medication or treatment procedure (e.g., radiotherapy vs chemotherapy)
+3. interventions $T$, such as medication or treatment procedure (e.g., radiotherapy vs chemotherapy)

 An intervention T (a.k.a treatment-plan) can be
 * binary, i.e. choice between two treatments
 * continuous, e.g, dosage
 * a sequence of treatments over a time-interval

 The causal graph is known.
-The only unknowns are (1) the **effect/strength** of the treatment T on the outcome Y and (2) for what patient X does this treatment T work the most/best.
+The only unknowns are (1) the **effect/strength** of the treatment $T$ on the outcome $Y$ and (2) for what patients $i$ does the treatment work the most/best.

-All factors/things, that can influence the treatment decision are called **confounding factors**.
+All factors that influence the treatment decision are **confounding factors** but not all confounding factors are observed - there can be **hidden confounding factors**.

 ---